 Instead, say yes to one or two things.
 Make those special and forget about the rest.

 You don’t have to drive 2 hours away in matching pajamas to take pictures of your family cutting down their own live tree while sipping cocoa so you have the “perfect” photo opp.
-Unless this Christmas tradition genuinely brings you and your family joy, do not do it!

 If the idea of waking up in the wee hours of the morning to make a mess with cocoa powder and marshmallows so your kid thinks their elf friend is having the best Christmas ever – don’t do it!
-(Also, here is a great list on what to tell your kids if you choose not to do Elf on the Shelf)

 If the thought of baking cookies with your kids gives you anxiety and sets your OCD on overload.
 Do NOT DO IT.